ClickOnce and Authenticode

 The following sections describe the different types of digital certificates used in Authenticode, how certificates are validated using Certificate Authorities (CAs), the role of time-stamping in certificates, and the methods of storage available for certificates.

 A digital certificate is a file that contains a cryptographic public/private key pair, along with metadata describing the publisher to whom the certificate was issued and the agency that issued the certificate.

 There are various types of Authenticode certificates.
 Each one is configured for different types of signing.
 For ClickOnce applications, you must have an Authenticode certificate that is valid for code signing.
 If you attempt to sign a ClickOnce application with another type of certificate, such as a digital e-mail certificate, it will not work.
 For more information, see Introduction to code signing.

 You can obtain a certificate for code signing in one of three ways:

 Receive one from a group in your organization responsible for creating digital certificates.

-Generate your own certificate with MakeCert.exe, which is included with the Windows Software Development Kit (SDK).
+Generate your own certificate by using the New-SelfSignedCertificate PowerShell cmdlet, or by using MakeCert.exe, which is included with the Windows Software Development Kit (SDK).

 By contrast, if you receive a certificate from a CA, such as a certificate vendor, or a department within your enterprise, the certificate offers more security for your users.
 It not only identifies the publisher of the signed software, but it verifies that identity by checking with the CA that signed it.
 If the CA is not the root authority, Authenticode will also "chain" back to the root authority to verify that the CA is authorized to issue certificates.
 For greater security, you should use a certificate issued by a CA whenever possible.